cirrusidentity/simplesamlphp-module-authoauth2/README.md

 If you are migrating away from an existing auth module, such as `authfacebook` you will need to one of the following:
  * add this module's `authoauth2` redirect URI to the facebook app, or
  * override the `authoauth2` authsource's redirect URI to match the `authfacebook` uri (`https://myserver.com/module.php/authfacebook/linkback.php)` AND do one of the following
-   * edit `/modules/authfacebook/www/linkback.php` to conditionally call `OAuth2ResponseHandler` (see below)
    * configure an Apache rewrite rule to change '/module.php/authfacebook/linkback.php' to '/module.php/authoauth2/linkback.php'
+   * Prior to the move to version 5 and Controllers we supported two addtional ways.
+These will not work in version 5 since the referenced files to not exist
      * symlink or edit `/modules/authfacebook/www/linkback.php` to invoke the `/modules/authoauth2/public/linkback.php`
+     * edit `/modules/authfacebook/www/linkback.php` to conditionally call `OAuth2ResponseHandler` (see below)

 Some social providers support multiple login protocols and older SSP modules may use the non-OAuth2 version for login.